Tim-Maes/Tim-Maes.github.io/_posts/2025-11-26-advanced-flattening.md

 ### 3. SmartLeaf Strategy ⭐ (The Sweet Spot)

-The best of both worlds—uses leaf names by default but adds the immediate parent prefix when collisions occur:
+The best of both worlds, uses leaf names by default but adds the immediate parent prefix when collisions occur:

 ```csharp
 public class DataItem